Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/overview.md

 Each opportunity provides a brief description of the issue, its potential impact on your site, and a link to full details.
 You can also see its status, indicating whether it has been optimized or is still pending.

 * **Opportunity title** – A brief description of the issue and its potential impact on your site's performance.
-* **Last updated** – The date the opportunity the opportunity was last updated, by Sites Optimizer with new data.
+* **Last updated** – The date the opportunity was last updated by Sites Optimizer with new data.
 * **Issue count** - The number of instances of the issue identified on your site.
 * **Opportunity type(s)** – The [type(s) of the opportunity](/help/opportunity-types/overview.md), this opportunity is part of -- such as traffic acquisition, engagement, or site health.